-The Accessible Media Program (AMP) of the DPRC provides accessible electronic versions of instructional print materials to eligible students, staff, and faculty with documented disabilities.
+The Accessible Media Program (AMP) of the DPRC provides accessible electronic versions of instructional print materials to students, staff, and faculty with disabilities.

-Eligible students will receive email notifications before the semester, reminding them to identify and request instructional materials they require for their courses.
+Students will receive email notifications before the semester, reminding them to identify and request instructional materials to be converted for their courses.

 Instructional materials include: